abd-RAHEEM/ATLAS-GAME/README.md

 **For Google Colab:** Upload these two files to the root "Files" section in the sidebar before running the code.

 ### Step 3: Install Dependencies
 Run the **first cell** of the notebook.
-It contains the commands (`!pip install ...`) to download and set up the necessary environment libraries.
+It contains the commands to download and set up the necessary environment libraries.

 ### Step 4: Execute Analysis
 Run all subsequent cells sequentially to generate the graphs, analysis metrics, and GNN training results.